FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Play

-The current player decides to either predict the upcoming roll or not (passive roll).
+The current player decides to either predict the upcoming roll or not (passive roll) - then rolls all three dice once.

-Roll the dice and add/remove points based on the result combination and if the prediction was correct (if made).
+Based on the result add/remove points as follows:

 | Result                | Rule / Dice combination     | Correct | Wrong | Passive |
 |-----------------------|-----------------------------|---------|-------|---------|